catherineluse/versioned-docs-experiment/rancher-docs/en/admin-settings/rbac/global-permissions/_index.md

 Permissions can be assigned to an individual user with [these steps.](#configuring-global-permissions-for-existing-individual-users)

-As of Rancher v2.4.0, you can [assign a role to everyone in the group at the same time](#configuring-global-permissions-for-groups) if the external authentication provider supports groups.
+You can [assign a role to everyone in the group at the same time](#configuring-global-permissions-for-groups) if the external authentication provider supports groups.

 # Custom Global Permissions

 Using custom permissions is convenient for providing users with narrow or specialized access to Rancher.

-When a user from an [external authentication source]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/authentication/) signs into Rancher for the first time, they're automatically assigned a set of global permissions (hereafter, permissions).
+When a user from an [external authentication source]({{<baseurl>}}/rancher/v2.5/en/admin-settings/authentication/) signs into Rancher for the first time, they're automatically assigned a set of global permissions (hereafter, permissions).
 By default, after a user logs in for the first time, they are created as a user and assigned the default `user` permission.
 The standard `user` permission allows users to login and create clusters.

 However, in some organizations, these permissions may extend too much access.
 Rather than assigning users the default global permissions of `Administrator` or `Standard User`, you can assign them a more restrictive set of custom global permissions.